 - Growth potential.
 The possibilities of the technology you choose can have a significant impact on how easy it is to add new features to the software, increase user load, and so on.

 Given its importance, the tech stack should be a part of business strategy.
 Not only for the above-mentioned reasons but also because changing the stack is a tough task.
-Switching stacks involves re-writing big chunks if not the whole source code to make it meet the new business needs.
-This not only takes a lot of time but it can also cost a fortune.
+Switching stacks involves rewriting large chunks or all of the source code to meet new business needs.
+This not only takes a lot of time but can also cost a fortune.

 The Basics: Front-end vs Back-end